 Wear your mask!

 Scientific evidence is pointing towards masks reducing the spread of coronavirus.
 The CDC guidelines recommend that all of us wear masks or facial coverings to slow the pandemic, and all schools are requiring students and faculty to wear them.
-If you don't want to wear the traditional masks, try fun, colorful ones or personalized masks.
+If you don't want to wear the traditional masks to school, try fun, colorful ones or personalized masks.
 You can find so many online made by local makers — not only are you supporting a good cause, but you're making the most out of bad situation.

 Keep your (social) distance.